Become a Nursing Home Activity Director: Step-by-Step Career Guide

 Research the requirements to become a nursing home activities director.
 Learn about the job description and duties and read the step-by-step process to start a career in activity directing.

 Moving into a nursing home is often difficult for patients and their families.
 Facilities try to ease the transition and make life as fulfilling as possible for residents through planned activities.
 From outings and lectures to games, crafts and exercise programs, nursing home activity directors plan a full slate of activities to keep residents entertained.
+Some individuals find working with the elderly to be a negative experience while others find this type of position to be deeply rewarding.

 |Degree Level||Associate's or bachelor's degree*|